-- Print Topology will print the topology map. - Preference will set display properties, such as polling interval, and the views to open at SIM startup.
+- Print Setup will view the image to be printed. - Print Topology will print the topology map. - Preference will set display properties, such as polling interval, and the views to open at SIM startup.

 Group

 • Add to group - add a candidate to a group.
 Clicking this option will reveal the following screen for the user to enter a password for authentication from the Candidate Switch before being added to the SIM group.
 Click OK to enter the password or Cancel to exit the window.